mt-mods/playerfactions/README.md

 ## Usage
 We can choose a mode : single or multi factions.
-  By default the mod is single faction, if we want to change, all it takes is to add a line `mode_unique_faction = false` into the mod.conf file
+By default players can only be in one faction at a time.
+If you want to allow players to join multiple factions at once, add `mode_unique_faction = false` to modpath/settings.txt

-Below, parameters with [ ] are useful only with the multi-factions mode.
+Parameters marked with square brackets ([]) are optional; most of these are only used if mode_unique_faction is false.

 There is an admin privs to enable every functions for every faction : playerfactions_admin